spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/ajax-provider/README.md

 # ajax-provider (molecule)

-Implements possibility to perform ajax request to specified url with some url params and handle response.
+Enables performing an ajax request to a specified url with some URL parameters and handling the response.